 The Danes would find this hugely amusing, I imagine, as this ‘new fad’ has been their way of life for centuries.

 Danes are very polite and expect politeness in return.
-They place great emphasis on being punctional and expect others to be the same.
+They place great emphasis on being punctual and expect others to be the same.

 Expats are encouraged to and will benefit from, taking the free language and cultural lessons made available by each Municipality.
 English is spoken in many business settings, but learning to speak the language will always be to your advantage.